techdiem/BeatSaberMicMuter/README.md

 # Beat Saber MicMuter
-A Beat Saber mod for muting your micrphone in some ways:
+A Beat Saber mod for muting your micrphone system-wide in some ways:
 * Automatic mute when ingame in singleplayer/multiplayer
 * Push-to-talk, push-to-mute, push-to-toggle
 * Floating mute button that is always visible except during play.

-Compatible with **Beat Saber 1.40.0**
+Compatible with **Beat Saber 1.40.3**

 ## Installation
 * Required dependencies (can be installed using Mod Assistant)